JoeLumbley/File-Explorer/README.md

 ## What I Hope Learners Get From This

-This project is designed for anyone who wants to understand how real applications work—from beginners taking their first steps to experienced developers exploring deeper architectural ideas.
+This project is designed for anyone who wants to understand how real applications work, from beginners taking their first steps, to experienced developers exploring deeper architectural ideas.
 My hope is that you come away with:

 ### **A clearer understanding of how file systems are accessed and managed**
 By looking at the code behind navigation, file operations, and directory structures, you can see how your operating system performs these tasks under the hood.